bancey/terraform-azurerm-pterodactyl-node/README.md

 # terraform-module-pterodactyl-node

-This module deploys a VM to Azure with a number of different options, and bootstraps it to work as a [Pterodactly Wings node](https://pterodactyl.io/).
+This module deploys a VM to Azure with a number of different options, and bootstraps it to work as a [Pterodactyl Wings node](https://pterodactyl.io/).

 ## Getting Started